 There are differing approaches.
-The "old school" approach advocates a certain diagnosis and classification of the severity of endometriosis before giving any therapy for possible endometriosis.
-In contrast, those practicing the "new school" approach advocate a therapeutic trial in patients who are deemed likely to have endometriosis, without requiring surgical confirmation.
+The traditional approach advocates a certain diagnosis and classification of the severity of endometriosis before giving any therapy for possible endometriosis.
+In contrast, those practicing the modern approach advocate a therapeutic trial in patients who are deemed likely to have endometriosis, without requiring surgical confirmation.
 The latter is most often used when the patient’s primary symptom is pain, and there is no immediate desire for fertility.

-If your doctor suspects you have endometriosis, he or she may perform the following tests:
+If your doctor suspects you have endometriosis, the following tests may be ordered:

 Ultrasound—Transvaginal ultrasound appears to be a useful test to both make and to exclude the diagnosis of an ovarian endometrioma (growth of endometriosis and old blood within the ovary).